dashingsoft/pyarmor/docs/questions.rst

 Apple M1 Hangs Issue
 ~~~~~~~~~~~~~~~~~~~~
-When run pyarmor in Apple M1 with :ref:`Features` 3, it may hang.
-Because
+When pyarmor hangs in Apple M1, try these solutions:

+* Remove the whole folder of `~/.pyarmor/platforms`, refer to :ref:`Clean uninstallation`
+* Upgrade pyarmor to latest version and use paid version.
+* For trial version, export enviornment variable `PYARMOR_PLATFORM=darwin.aarch64.0`

-JIT-compile is used by the core library of pyarmor `_pytransform.dylib`
+Because the default core library of `_pytransform.dylib` uses some features like

-It will be blocked by Apple M1, signing it with the corresponding entitlement
+JIT-compile which may be blocked by Apple M1.

-may fix this problem.
+Signing python interpreter with the corresponding entitlement may fix this
+problem, but I'm not sure.
 Refer to
 https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_cs_allow-jit

 Obfuscating Scripts Problem